 The level of risk will increase as the likelihood of harm and its severity increases.

-Refer to pages 9-12 of the How to manage work health and safety risks - Code of Practice for more information on how to assess risks.
+Refer to pages 9-12 of the How to manage work health and safety risks - Code of Practice for more information.

 Where possible, implement the highest order risk controls.

-Eliminate: Remove the hazard completely from the workplace (eg remove trip hazards on the floor or dispose of unwanted chemicals).
+Eliminate: Remove the hazard completely from the workplace, such as removing trip hazards on the floor or disposing of unwanted chemicals.
 This is the most effective control measure and must always be considered before anything else.

-Substitute: Substitute or replace the hazard with a less hazardous work practice (eg replace solvent-based paints with water-based paints).
+Substitute: Substitute or replace the hazard with a less hazardous work practice, such as replacing solvent-based paints with water-based paints.

-Isolate: As much as possible, separate the hazard or hazardous work practice from people by distance or using barriers (eg place guards around moving parts of machinery).
+Isolate: As much as possible, separate the hazard or hazardous work practice from people by distance or using barriers, such as placing guards around moving parts of machinery.

-Engineering controls: These are physical control measures (eg use a trolley to lift heavy loads).
+Engineering controls: These are physical control measures, such as using a trolley to lift heavy loads.

 Administrative controls: These should only be considered when other higher order control measures are not practicable.
-These are work methods or procedures that are designed to minimise the exposure to a hazard (eg develop a procedure on how to operate machinery safely or use signs to warn people of a hazard).
+These are work methods or procedures that are designed to minimise the exposure to a hazard, such as developing a procedure on how to operate machinery safely or using signs to warn people of a hazard.

 Personal protective equipment (PPE): Ear muffs, hard hats, masks, gloves, protective eyewear and other forms of PPE should be a last option as they do nothing to change the hazard itself.
 Effectiveness also relies on the proper fit, use and maintenance of the equipment.